 LPA Label MORPETH and adjacent settlements LPA Name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion ribbon development along the B1337 north of Longhirst. countryside.
 While there are opportunities for strong, durable boundaries development in any part of this LPA would encroach on the countryside. with Morpeth prevention of encroachment on the countryside outweighs lower contributions to prevention of sprawl, merger and impact on historic setting.
 MH12a West Lane End ○ There is a risk of non- compact development on the north edge of Morpeth (Lancaster Park) but strong containment by the A1, A192, the Morpeth Northern Bypass and Scotch Gill woods and burn reduces the risk of sprawl in this LPA.
-Strong containment by the A1 reduces the risk of merger between Morpeth and Mitford. ○ This LPA is open countryside however there are opportunities for strong, durable boundaries to prevent encroachment of the countryside.
-So This LPA is partially surrounded by road structures and the built up edge of Morpeth however it makes a medium contribution to the wider setting of Morpeth © LPA MH12a Overall medium contribution to Green Belt purposes.
-MH12b Northgate Interchange Strong containment by the A1, A192 and the Morpeth Northern Bypass reduces the risk of sprawl in this LPA.
-Solution Note: Solution State Note: Solution No ○ While the land use of this LPA is currently agricultural it has been urbanised by the surrounding major roads.
-Solution Notice Not © LPA MH12b Overall medium contribution to Green Belt purposes.
-MH13 Benridge ✓ There is a risk of leap-frog development from Morpeth and the Tyne and Wear conurbation, which could take the form of non- compact development from the edge of Fairmoor and ⊗ There is a long-term risk of merger between Morpeth, Fairmoor and Mitford. ✓ Apart from the built up area of Fairmoor this LPA comprises open countryside.
+Strong containment by the A1 reduces the risk of merger between Morpeth and Mitford. ○ This LPA is open countryside however there are opportunities for strong, durable boundaries to prevent encroachment of the countryside. ○ This LPA is partially surrounded by road structures and the built up edge of Morpeth however it makes a medium contribution to the wider setting of Morpeth ○ LPA MH12a Overall medium contribution to Green Belt purposes.
+MH12b Northgate Interchange Strong containment by the A1, A192 and the Morpeth Northern Bypass reduces the risk of sprawl in this LPA. ○ There is a long-term risk of merger between Morpeth and Fairmoor (Northgate Hospital). ○ While the land use of this LPA is currently agricultural it has been urbanised by the surrounding major roads. ○ This LPA is surrounded by road structures however it makes a medium contribution to the wider setting of Morpeth. ○ LPA MH12b Overall medium contribution to Green Belt purposes.
+MH13 Benridge ✓ There is a risk of leap-frog development from Morpeth and the Tyne and Wear conurbation, which could take the form of non- compact development from the edge of Fairmoor and ○ There is a long-term risk of merger between Morpeth, Fairmoor and Mitford. ✓ Apart from the built up area of Fairmoor this LPA comprises open countryside.
 While there are opportunities for strong, durable boundaries development ✓ Due to the rising topography this LPA forms the lower slopes of a 'bowl' within which the historic town of Morpeth is set. ✓ LPA MH13 Overall high contribution.
 The high contribution to prevention sprawl, encroachment on the countryside and impact